 In power engineering, 230 V is considered low voltage.
 This may make it sound harmless but should in no way be misunderstood.
 Compared to the low voltages in a 12 or 24 Volt DC on-board power supply system, 230 V is a very high voltage.
-Improper handling or if installation errors can lead to life-threatening personal injury and damage to property if it is not handled properly or if installation errors occur.
+Improper handling or if installation errors can lead to life-threatening personal injury and damage to property.
 There are clear national and international installation regulations which must be followed in order to prevent the risk of personal injury or damage to property.
 For this reason, only a person who has the appropriate expertise and is familiar with the installation regulations should carry out work on a 230 V vehicle electrical system.
 If you are unsure, contact a professional boat electrician on site.

 If you wish to read more on the subject, you will find clear guidelines in the European standard EN ISO 13297, or in specialist literature, such as the book "Theorie und Praxis der Bordelektrik" by Jens Feddern, published by Delius Klasing Verlga.

 While you are moored at the jetty in the harbour, 230 V shore power is the most reliable source of alternating current.
 A long and sufficiently sized shore power cable is used to connect the 230 V AC to the shore power supply (shore power socket) on board.
 For this purpose, standardised CEE or similar plug or socket connections are used, whereby it is not possible to incorrectly connect the outer conductor (L or phase) or neutral conductor (N).